tiagojsag/playbook/guidelines/hiring.md

 After the interview the minutes and impressions are posted to the comments section, and candidate is set as “Interviewed” or discarded using consent, in which case candidate should be informed.

 ### Final decision
-When there’s one or more sucessful interviewed candidates we have a number of options, all by consent:
+When there’s one or more sucessful interviewed candidates we have a number of options, all decisions to be made by consent:

 - Choose one of them and make an offer
 - Request another interview to untie or clarify (ideally including people who weren’t in the first)